ilyas-hu/sre-exercise/terraform/Readme.md

 ## Overview

-This directory contains the Terraform configuration for provisioning the Google Cloud Platform (GCP) infrastructure required by the Birthday App.
+This directory contains terraform configuration for provisioning Google Cloud Platform (GCP) infrastructure required by the Birthday App.

 It manages the following core resources:
 * Google Kubernetes Engine (GKE) Cluster